BasilisTsaous/Java_File_Procerssor/README.md

-# Top 10 Global Companies Stock Data Analysis
+# Stock Data File Processor

 This project is a Java-based application designed to showcase file-handling and data manipulation techniques.
 It uses stock market data from the **Top 10 Global Companies Stock Data 2024** dataset to demonstrate how to work with CSV files programmatically.